cubocicloide/kalman/README.md

 ---
 ## Run the program
-After the compilation, the `makefile` can be used to run the program, as follow:
+After the compilation, the `makefile` can be used to run the program, as follows:

 ```zsh
 ➜  project-directory    make run